-I studied Sexology at Curtin University and hold a Master of Science in Medicine specialising in Sexual Health Counselling at the University of Sydney, and I have completed Levels 1 and 2 Training in Gottman Method Couples Therapy.
+I studied Sexology at Curtin University and hold a Master of Science in Medicine specialising in Sexual Health Counselling from the University of Sydney, and I have completed Levels 1 and 2 Training in Gottman Method Couples Therapy.

-I trained at the Academy of Hypnotic Science, studied process-oriented hypnosis and depression under Michael D. Yapko, PhD, and hold a Certificate of Applied Psychotherapy (Human Givens) with Human Givens Australia.
+I trained at the Academy of Hypnotic Science, studied process-oriented hypnosis and treating depression under Michael D. Yapko, PhD, and hold a Certificate of Applied Psychotherapy (Human Givens) with Human Givens Australia.

 I abide by the codes of ethics and practice as set out by my professional organisations, maintain professional indemnity insurance and undergo regular professional supervision and professional development.

 "...I’m totally thrilled that Christine was able to solve my issue so quickly and easily.
 If I’d known it was so effective I would have done it years ago."

 "I absolutely loved Christine’s approach to hypnotherapy.
 She is professional, insightful and has a talent in drawing out your motivations in order to create a session that is completely unique to you..."